 I want to clarify my previous concern for a reproduction of woman-man dichotomy with little room for transformation.
-The reason I expressed concern for the reproduction of a gender dichotomy is that gender equality tends to be thought of in terms of representation rather than the gendering of science and technology, and although the women's tech initiatives are transforming material-discursive practices at the tech hubs, they are still a part of a larger infrastructure that may be stuck in another narrative of how gender and technology should be addressed.
-There are many ongoing material-discursive practices that are affecting the possibilities for transformation in this context that I have not mentioned in my study.
-Political and economic practices are part in the technoscientific stories of the initiatives that affect the directions of the initiatives' intraactions.
+The reason I expressed concern for the reproduction of a gender dichotomy is that gender equality tends to be thought of in terms of representation rather than the gendering of science and technology, and although the women's tech initiatives are transforming material-discursive practices at the tech hubs, they are still a part of a larger infrastructure that may is formulated by another technoscientific narrative of how gender and technology should be addressed.
+The co-founders and the members of WITU and Girlgeek Kampala gave examples of how women and girls are being bullied and discouraged from participating in the arenas of technology and innovation.
+The co-founders and their members are challenging these misogynist threats through their activities.

-The co-founders and the members of WITU and Girlgeek Kampala gave examples of how women and girls are being bullied and discouraged from taking place at the arenas of technology and innovation.
-The co-founders and their members are challenging these misogynic threats trough their activities.
-The tension of gendered categories persists and the gendered dimensions of science and technology are material-discursive practices omnipresent at the tech hubs.
-Bowker & Star (1999p, 223) calls it torque when "the twisting that occurs when a formal classification system is mismatched with an individual's biographical trajectory, memberships, or location".
-The twists and turns taking placing with categorizations such as gender is occurring in all kinds of contexts.
-It is crucial that we understand that ideals of gender equality will be interpreted and approached differently depending on your politics of location and that an affirmative and adaptive approach is necessary so as not to fall back into a critical reflection of working within a singular knowledge framework.
-When Nicholas Gane (2006) interviewed Donna Haraway he asked about gender as a category:
+The tension of gendered categories persists, and the gendered dimensions of science and technology are material-discursive practices omnipresent at the tech hubs.
+Bowker & Star (1999, p, 223) refers to it as a torque when "the twisting that occurs when a formal classification system is mismatched with an individual's biographical trajectory, memberships, or location".
+The twists and turns taking place with categorisations such as gender, is occurring in all kinds of contexts.
+It is crucial that we understand how the ideals of gender equality will be interpreted and approached differently; depending on your politics of location, and that an affirmative and adaptive approach is necessary so as not to fall back into a critical reflection of working within a singular knowledge framework.
+When Nicholas Gane (2006, p.
+137-138) interviewed Donna Haraway he asked her about gender as a category:

 NG: So how do you think about gender in an increasingly transversal world?

 DH: In the way Susan Leigh Star and Geoff Bowker teach me to think: category work (see Bowker and Star, 1999).
 Don't deify the category.
 Don't make a criticism and think it just disappears because you've made a criticism.
 Just because you or your group got at how it works doesn't make it go away, and because you get that it is made doesn't mean to say it's made up.
-We're in a post-gender world in some ways, and in others we're in a ferociously gender-inplace world.
+We're in a post-gender world in some ways, and in others we're in a ferociously gender-in-place world.
 But maybe the women-of-colour theorists got it right when they said we're in an intersectional world.
 That's what Leigh and Geoff meant when they came up with the category of torque.
 We live in a world where people are made to live several non-isomorphic categories simultaneously, all of which 'torque' them.
-So, in some ways in which it gets made into a utopian project.
+So, in some ways post-gender is a meaningful notion, but I get really nervous about the ways in which it gets made into a utopian project.